Arie/r6s-openwrt-tweaks/README.md

 ## IRQs, RSS

 RSS is required via the r8125-rss kernel module.
-The irqbalance config is set to ignore the IRQs for the irqs of eth1 and eth2 interfaces (r8125-rss).
+The irqbalance config is set to ignore the IRQs of the eth1 and eth2 interfaces (r8125-rss).
 The `/etc/hotplug.d/net/40-smp-affinity` file is changed to spread the load of the two 2.5Gbit interfaces over different cores.

 ## Core frequency tweaks